Getting Started for Sellers of Firearm and Ammunition Products

 Importers, manufacturers, and dealers (retailers) of firearms in the United States must first register with the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to obtain a Federal Firearms License (FFL) before making any sales of firearms.
 It is unlawful for any person other than a registered FFL holder to make sales or transfers of firearms between private parties or across state lines.

-In addition to being granted a FFL by the ATF, retailers of firearms and ammunition, and firearms manufacturers in California need to apply with the State of California Department of Justice (DOJ) and obtain the appropriate certification and licensing before making sales or transfers.
-Generally, to apply with DOJ you must first obtain a seller's permit from us in addition to other documentation requirements.
-Beginning July 1, 2024, you must also first obtain a FET Certificate of Registration from us.
+In addition to being granted an FFL by the ATF, retailers of firearms and ammunition and firearms manufacturers in California need to apply with the State of California Department of Justice (DOJ) and obtain the appropriate certification and licensing before making sales or transfers.
+Generally, to apply with DOJ you must first obtain a seller's permit and a CFET certificate of registration from us, in addition to other documentation requirements.
 For more information, please see DOJ's Frequently Asked Questions.

-If you have questions regarding your seller's permit or FET Certificate of Registration, please contact our Customer Service Center at 1-800-400-7115 (CRS:711) and select the option for Special Taxes and Fees.
-Customer service representative are available Monday through Friday, 7:30 a.m. to 5:00p.m.
+If you have questions regarding your seller's permit or FET Certificate of Registration, please contact our Customer Service Center at 1-800-400-7115 (TTY:711) and select the option for Special Taxes and Fees.
+Customer service representative are available Monday through Friday, 7:30 a.m. to 5:00 p.m.
 (Pacific time), except state holidays.

-If you have any questions regarding registration as a licensed firearms dealer, ammunition vendor, or firearms manufacturer, please contact the State of California Department of Justice, Bureau of Firearms by phone at 1-916-210-2300, or by mail at:
+If you have any questions regarding registration as a licensed firearms dealer, ammunition vendor, or firearms manufacturer, please contact the State of California Department of Justice, Bureau of Firearms by telephone at 1-916-210-2300 or by mail at:

 Bureau of Firearms